 Characterisation using Forward Genetics

-Forward genetics is a methodology where random genetic mutations, as either single point or clustered mutations, are introduced via chemical or radiation exposure to induce phenotypes.
-In diploid plants, when a germinated seed is mutated (the M1 parent), it contains random mutations on each genome in each cell, but at different positions in each genome and cells, hence these heterozygous mutations should not express any phenotype caused by genetic mutation.
-However, if these mutations are passed to the gametes and the plant produces seed via self-crossing, any mutations are replicated in both chromosomal copies.
-If this mutation is located in a transcribed or regulatory locus, it can interference with normal metabolic function, expresses as a phenotype.
+Forward genetics is a methodology where random genetic mutations, as either single point or clustered mutations, are introduced/generated via chemical or radiation exposure to induce phenotypes.
+In diploid plants, when a germinated seed is mutated (the M1 parent), it contains random mutations on each genome in each cell, but at different positions in each genome and cell, hence these heterozygous mutations should not/are unlikely to express any phenotype caused by/resulting from the genetic mutation.
+However, should these mutations be passed to the gametes and the plant produces seed via self-crossing, all mutations are replicated in both chromosomal copies.
+If the mutation is located in a transcribed or regulatory locus, it can/may interference with normal metabolic function, expressing as a phenotype.
 In each generation of mutated plants (M2, M3, M4 etc), assuming no new genetic material is introduced, these mutations remain and phenotypes continue to be expressed.
-DNA is sampled from plants expressing a specific phenotype and pooled together for sequencing, mapping the resulting reads against the genome.
-With regard to resolution of the mapping, the larger the number of individual phenotypes sampled, the clearer and stronger the signal is in in regions controlling expression of that phenotype.
+DNA sampled from plants expressing a specific phenotype are pooled together for sequencing, mapping the resulting reads against the genome.
+The larger the number of individual phenotypes sampled, the clearer and stronger the signal is in regions controlling expression of that phenotype.
 Because reads and mutations are mapped to specific regions of the genome, forward genetics allows mapping traits and characterisation of a genome without necessarily needing to have a priori knowledge of the function of that region.
 However, a high quality de novo genome, or at the very least, a quality reference of the region of interest, is required for forward genetics to be a useful and applicable approach to characterise a species <The reference for EMS and genetic screens, there are a bunch of references that can be used from here: http://en.wikipedia.org/wiki/Genetic_screen (Page & Grossniklaus 2002) and (Sikora et al. 2011)>

 Forward genetics – Examine the effects of point mutations and how phenotypes are expressed, mapping